Aliases for ASIC1 Gene

 GeneCards Summary for ASIC1 Gene

-ASIC1 (Acid Sensing (Proton Gated) Ion Channel 1) is a Protein Coding gene.
+ASIC1 (Acid Sensing Ion Channel Subunit 1) is a Protein Coding gene.
+Diseases associated with ASIC1 include Brain Injury and Frozen Shoulder.
 Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include ligand-gated sodium channel activity.
-An important paralog of this gene is SCNN1G.
+Gene Ontology (GO) annotations related to this gene include cation channel activity and ligand-gated sodium channel activity.
+An important paralog of this gene is ASIC2.

 Isoform 2 and isoform 3 function as proton-gated sodium channels; they are activated by a drop of the extracellular pH and then become rapidly desensitized.
 The channel generates a biphasic current with a fast inactivating and a slow sustained phase.
 Has high selectivity for sodium ions and can also transport lithium ions with high efficiency.
 Isoform 2 can also transport potassium, but with lower efficiency.
 It is nearly impermeable to the larger rubidium and cesium ions.
 Isoform 3 can also transport calcium ions.
 Mediates glutamate-independent Ca(2+) entry into neurons upon acidosis.
 This Ca(2+) overloading is toxic for cortical neurons and may be in part responsible for ischemic brain injury.
 Heteromeric channel assembly seems to modulate channel properties.
 Functions as a postsynaptic proton receptor that influences intracellular Ca(2+) concentration and calmodulin-dependent protein kinase II phosphorylation and thereby the density of dendritic spines.
 Modulates activity in the circuits underlying innate fear.